 Following is a description of the valuation methodologies used for investments measured at fair value.
-There have been no changes in the methodologies used at December 31, 2009 and 2008.
+There have been no changes in the methodologies used at December 31, 2010 and 2009.

-- Common stocks are valued at the closing price reported on the active market on which the individual securities are traded. - Collective investment fund is valued based on the closing market price reported on the active market on which the assets are traded. - Mutual funds are valued at the net asset value of shares held by the Plan.
+- Common stocks are valued at the closing price reported on the active market on which the individual securities are traded. - Collective investment fund is valued at the net asset value of units of participation held by the Plan.
+The value of the underlying assets of the collective investment fund is calculated based on quoted market prices or other observable inputs. - Mutual funds are valued at the net asset value of shares held by the Plan.